Generations Park at Boys Ranch Frequently Asked Questions

 How much will the entire Phase Next project cost?

-The current overall Phase Next project budget at the Boys Ranch Park is $64,500,000.
+The overall Phase Next budget is $64.5 million.

 Will this new facility require additional employees, maintenance, etc.?

-While the final plan has not been presented, a project with larger facilities and increased usage will require additional employees and maintenance to manage the amenities.
+The final financial feasibility plan was presented to City Council in August 2019.
+The project includes larger facilities and increased usage which will require additional employees and maintenance to manage the amenities.

 Will the membership prices be the same?